markgollnick/taggart/README.md

 is probably what most users will want.
-However, if your application intends to apply many tags to a potentially very small set of files, it may actually be better for you to do as Mac OS X does, and reference tags by their files (aka "file-to-tag mapping") rather than files by their tags (aka "tag-to-file mapping", which is the default setting).
+However, if your application intends to apply many tags to a potentially very small set of files, it may actually be better for you to do as Mac OS X does, and reference tags by their files (aka “file-to-tag mapping”) rather than files by their tags (aka “tag-to-file mapping”, which is the default setting).
 Taggart makes this transition easy:

     >>> import taggart
     >>> taggart.load('tags.yaml')